 This program, for senior high tuba and euphonium players, provides the opportunity to develop advanced technical and interpretive skills in a variety of musical styles and genres through masterclasses, individual lessons, chamber ensembles and private practice time.
 Students are exposed to a wide range of repertoire and learn about diverse facets of low brass literature and performance practice.
-New to the program this year, low brass students will have the opportunity to perform in brass quintets, tuba and euphonium choir, low brass quartets, and a brass choir coached by ISYM faculty members as part of the ISYM Pre-College Academy.
-Low brass players will also participate in a daily brass chamber seminar with all ISYM brass faculty to cultivate brass chamber performance skills.
+Low brass students will have the opportunity to perform in brass quintets, tuba and euphonium choir, low brass quartets, and a brass choir coached by ISYM faculty members as part of the ISYM Pre-College Academy.

 - 8:15-9:15 am: Warm-Up Class